 Family is the most obvious choice, but other choices include charities, institutions, or friends.
 In general, spouses are the most economical choice because they do not have to take mandatory taxable payouts, depending on their age as well.
 Your tax advisor can tell you more about how taxes function when investing in your retirement and eventually passing on your assets to your family.

 If you choose to make friends or younger relatives beneficiaries, it’s important to remember that this may force them to pay estate taxes on their estates, should the inheritance be large enough.
 Be sure to discuss inheritance matters with your potential heirs to ensure that they have the time needed to plan accordingly.

-Another ramification is the fact that 401(k)s, IRAs, and most other retirement plans require beneficiaries to take on the entirety of the assets within the account in a lump sum payment, subjecting them to the income taxes on the full amount.
-The alternative is taking annual taxable distributions, within certain set limits.
+Another ramification is that 401(k)s, IRAs, and most other retirement plans require beneficiaries to take on the entirety of the assets within the account in a lump sum payment, subjecting them to the income taxes on the full amount.
+The alternative is taking annual taxable distributions within certain set limits.

-While estate plans can often grow very complex in nature, it is important to match the plan to the estate – complex estates require complex yet efficient plans, but simpler estates may often do well with an intelligently-crafted and optimized barebones approach.
+While estate plans can often grow very complex in nature, it is important to match the estate's plan – complex estates require complex yet efficient plans.
+Still, simpler estates may often do well with an intelligently-crafted and optimized barebones approach.

 Founded in 1975 by L. Rob Werner and serving California for over 48 years, our dedicated attorneys are available for clients, friends, and family members to receive the legal help they need and deserve.
 You can trust in our experience and reputation to help navigate you through your unique legal matters.

 Whether you need help creating a living trust or navigating probate, our living trust law firm's compassionate team of estate planning lawyers and probate lawyers are here to help you and ready to answer your questions.